- Get the latest java distribution from the http://java.sun.com website.

-The Groovy language has built-in support for two important data types, arrays and maps.
-Arrays are used to store ordered collections of data.
-For example an integer array of your favorite integers might look like this:
+The Groovy language has built-in support for two important data types, lists and maps (Lists can be operated as arrays in Java language).
+Lists are used to store ordered collections of data.
+For example an integer list of your favorite integers might look like this:

-You can access a given item in the array with square bracket notation (indexes start at 0):
+You can access a given item in the list with square bracket notation (indexes start at 0):

 Should result in this output:

-You can get the length of the array with the "size" method:
+You can get the length of the list with the "size" method: